-Anyway, we are lucky enough to invited back for Ohio Sammies as we watch the Steelers take on the Braves this Sunday (what?), but below is her recipe along with two other Sammie ideas for Super Bowl Entertaining: The vegetarian sub from my book (shown above, the one on top) and Bon Appetit‘s steak sandwiches that I have been coveting every single day since spying them in the magazine a few weeks ago.
-My favorite thing about all of them?
+Anyway, we are lucky enough to invited back for Ohio Sammies as we watch the Steelers take on the Braves this Sunday (what?), but below is her recipe along with a vegetarian sub option from my book (shown above, the one on top).
+My favorite thing about them?
 They’re easy to eat on the couch and you can prepare them ahead of time.
 Add some beer and chips and you’ve got yourself a game.
 Go Yanks!

 We’ve made this for birthday parties alongside a classic Italian sub (both recipes are in the birthday section of How to Celebrate Everything) and it usually serves about five kids or four adults.